-When utilizing sick leave, an employee shall inform his or her immediate supervisor within a reasonable amount of time if unable to report to duty.
-If the supervisor is unavailable, the employee must notify another management representative such as the City Manager, Human Resources Department or, as a last resort, the Police Dispatcher.
+When utilizing sick leave, an employee shall inform his or her immediate supervisor within a reasonable amount of time prior to the scheduled start of their shift if unable to report to duty.
+If the supervisor is unavailable, the employee must notify another management representative such as the City Manager, Human Resources Department or, as a last resort, the Police Communications Clerk on duty Dispatcher.
 Failure to do so may because for disciplinary action, provided however, consideration will be given for extenuating circumstances that would make such notice requirements impossible.